Starknet Events

 • \(\text{keys_hash}\), \(\text{data_hash}\) are the hashes of the keys list and data list correspondingly (see array hashing).

-• \(h\) is the pedersen hash function
+• \(h\) is the Pedersen hash function.

 The event hashes are included in the event_commitment field of a block.